RJ

 Choose Progressive Lenses If You —

-• Work on a computer, laptop or tablet for any part of your day
+• Work on a computer, laptop or tablet any part of your day

 • Use a smartphone regularly throughout the day